Retrospective Search for Strongly Lensed Supernovae in the DESI Legacy Imaging Surveys: Observation

 \section{Observation}

 The \txr{DESI Legacy Imaging} Surveys is composed of three surveys: the Dark Energy Camera Legacy Survey (DECaLS), the Beijing Arizona Sky Survey (BASS), and the Mayall \ipz-band Legacy Survey (MzLS).
 DECaLS is observed by the Dark Energy Camera \citep[DECam;][]{flaugher2015} on the 4-m Blanco telescope, which covers $\sim 9000 \text{ deg}^2$ of the sky in the range of $-18^{\circ} \lesssim \delta \lesssim +32^{\circ}$.
 BASS/MzLS are observed in the \ipg~and \ipr~bands by the 90Prime camera \citep{williams2004} on the Bok 2.3-m telescope and in the \ipz~band by the Mosaic3 camera \citep{dey2016} on the 4-m Mayall telescope.
 Together BASS/MzLS cover the same $\sim 5000 \text{ deg}^2$ of the northern subregion of the Legacy Surveys.
 For this search, we exclude BASS and MzLS data as the number of exposures from each of the component surveys are fewer, with inferior seeing in $gr$~bands for reliable detection of transients.
 Data Release 9 (DR9) contains additional DECam data reprocessed from the Dark Energy Survey \citep[DES;][]{abbott2016} for $\delta \lesssim -18^{\circ}$.
-This provides an additional $\sim 5000 \text{ deg}^2$, resulting in a total footprint of $\sim 19,000 \text{ deg}^2$.
-The DECam surveys will hereafter be referred to in its entirety as DECaLS, within which we distinguish DES and non-DES regions.
+This provides an additional $\sim 5000 \text{ deg}^2$, resulting in a total footprint of $\sim 19,000 \text{ deg}^2$. \trr{Data release 10 (DR10) supplements DR9 with additional DECam exposures (including additional optical bands) from NOIRLab.
+Both data releases are publicly available\footnote{\url{https://www.legacysurvey.org}}.} The DECam surveys will hereafter be referred to in its entirety as DECaLS, within which we distinguish DES and non-DES regions.
 The pipeline deployment will mostly focus on the exposures in DECaLS, in \ipg, \ipr, and \ipz~filters, with a nominal DES exposure time of 90 seconds, and non-DES exposure time ranging from 60 to 200 seconds.
 In addition, the Legacy Surveys contain deep field DECam observations (from surveys such as COSMOS, XMM-LSS, and SN-X3), with 800+ exposures for any given target in these fields.
 Our pipeline has been applied to DECaLS and these deep \txb{observations}.

 As we take the approach of a targeted search, we compile a database of 5807 strong \txb{lenses} and candidates found within DECaLS, \txb{with} the majority from \citealp{huang2020}, \citealp{huang2021}, and \citealp{storfer2022}, and the rest from \citealp{moustakas2012}, \citealp{carrasco2017}, \citealp{diehl2017}, \citealp{jacobs2017}, \citealp{pourrahmani2018}, \citealp{sonnenfeld2018}, \citealp{wong2018}, and \citealp{jacobs2019}.
 Note that \citealp{storfer2022} only included C-grade or above candidates.
 However on the project website\footnote{\url{https://sites.google.com/usfca.edu/neuralens}}, they also included D-grade candidates. \txr{These receive numerical scores of 1 or 1.5\footnote{\txr{C. Storfer, private communication.}}.
 Here we include those with the higher numerical score of 1.5, which in \txb{this} paper we will call D+.}